slsa-framework/slsa/docs/spec/v1.0/terminology.md

 1. A tenant invokes the build by specifying *external parameters* through an *interface*, either directly or via some trigger.
-Usually, at least one of these parameters is a reference to a dependency, as noted below.
+Usually, at least one of these external parameters is a reference to a dependency, as noted below.
 2. The build platform's *control plane* interprets these external parameters, fetches an initial set of *dependencies*, initializes a *build environment*, and then starts the execution within that environment.